aws/aws-iot-device-sdk-embedded-C/README.md

 ```
 where

-* **Actual_Username** is the actual username used for authentication (if username and password are used for authentication).
+* **Actual_Username** is the actual username used for authentication (if a username/password is used for authentication).
 * **OS_Name** is the Operating System the application is running on.
 * **OS_Version** is the version number of the Operating System.
 * **Hardware_Platform** is the Hardware Platform the application is running on.
 * **MQTT_Library_name** is the MQTT Client library being used.
 * **MQTT_Library_version** is the version of the MQTT Client library being used.

 ## Branches

 ### master branch
 The [master](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/master) branch hosts the continuous development of the AWS IoT Embedded C SDK libraries.
-Please be aware that the libraries in master branch may have bugs and performance issues.
-Consider using the released versions of the AWS IoT Embedded C SDK for production ready software.
+Please be aware that the development at the tip of the master branch is continuously in progress and may have bugs.
+Consider using the tagged releases of the AWS IoT Embedded C SDK for production ready software.

 ### v4_beta_deprecated branch
 The [v4_beta_deprecated](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/v4_beta_deprecated) branch contains a beta version of the AWS IoT Embedded C SDK libraries, which is now deprecated.
 The libraries in this branch will not be released.
 However, critical bugs will be fixed and tested.
 No new features will be added to this branch.